vommie/mpv-scripts/README.md

 # MPV Scripts

 This repository contains a collection of individual Lua scripts designed to enhance the functionality of the [MPV media player](https://mpv.io/).
-All scripts are written by [vommie](https://github.com/vommie) and released into the **public domain**—feel free to use, modify, or distribute them as you wish!
 They are only tested on Linux.

 ## Installation